Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 Structured clone evaluation

 When there's only one clone, it's hard to tell whether its good or bad.
+To support decision making, we provide a structured comparison.

 Feature 3

-This creates a shared baseline, enabling context-aware presets and editing controls in the playground.
+By choosing a content type, users sets the starting point.
+This creates a shared baseline for both user and the system, enabling context-aware presets and editing controls in the playground.

 Feature 4